tybalex/smart_agentic_assistant/workflow_core/ui/README.md

 - Check dependencies: Nodes that depend on others will use their outputs
 - Mock data: If dependencies aren't run, nodes may use default/mock values
 - Iterate: Run, check output, edit config, run again!

+### Using the AI Chat Assistant (Stage 4)

+1. **Enable Chat Panel**: Check "Show Chat Panel" in sidebar
+2. **Chat Appears on Right**: AI assistant ready to help
+3. **Ask Natural Questions**:
+   - "Add retry logic to the create_account node"
+   - "Create a new node that sends a Slack notification"
+   - "Change all email subjects to be more professional"
+4. **Agent Modifies Workflow**: Changes appear in main view automatically
+5. **Export When Done**: Save agent's changes with Export to YAML

+**Requirements:**
+- Set `ANTHROPIC_API_KEY` environment variable
+- Agent uses Claude Sonnet 4.5

+**Example Prompts:**
+- "Add error handling to all API calls"
+- "Create a validation node before create_account"
+- "Add a log node at the end that summarizes everything"
+- "Change the timeout on create_account to 60 seconds"
+- "Remove the validate_email node"

 ### Display Options